flowacademyhu/delta-testit-frontend/src/app/login/README.md

 ## Run
 - To run the Web API we recommend using nodemon (npm install nodemon --save)
-- To run Angular using ng serve -o
+- To run Angular use ng serve -o command